 Maybe you won’t get what you wanted.
 Maybe they’ll find someone else to talk to.

+Communication is the key to stronger relationships, both romantic and professional ones.
 When it comes to romance especially, the better you are at communicating with the other sex via text, the more luck you’ll have.

 Even if you just want some flirty fun, your communication skills need to be on point.
 Otherwise, you can forget all about another date – ever again.